-The 5 Best PVE Heavy Grenade Launchers in Destiny 2 (January 2023)
+The 5 Best PVE Heavy Grenade Launchers in Destiny 2

 Heavy grenade launchers in Destiny 2 have ranged from being DPS meta to sort of lackluster options.
-However, they’re getting a nice buff come Lightfall, so expect them to be a little more effective soon.
+However, they got a nice buff in Lightfall, so they’re a little more effective these days.
 There aren’t that many of them in the game compared to some other weapon types, so here are our picks for the 5 best PVE heavy grenade launchers in Destiny 2.
 This list isn’t in any particular order — these are all great weapons depending on your needs and preferences.

-1. Parasite — Best Destiny 2 Heavy Grenade Launchers
+1. Marsilion-C — Best Destiny 2 Heavy Grenade Launchers

-A Soalr Exotic grenade launcher, Parasite makes things go boom.
-Defeating enemies before firing it gives it a stacking damage buff that, when fully maxed out, can get pretty wild.
-Note that Parasite isn’t affected by the Lightfall heavy grenade launcher buff, since it already deals a ton of damage.
-Fun fact: Parasite is the only Destiny 2 weapon to share a name with a Bong Joon-Ho movie.
+A craftable Solar grenade launcher (though good luck getting the pattern to drop), Marsilion-C has everything you’d want in a weapon of its type.
+All the great perks are here: Full Court, Explosive Light, Field Prep, Envious Assassin, and so on.
+Really its only major downside is its Origin Trait — Hakke Breach Armaments just isn’t that useful on a grenade launcher.

 2. Interference VI